spinnaker/spinnaker/documentation/collab_dev.md

-"controversial" are left to the judgement of the people involved, but we trust that part of being a committer is having the judgement required to evaluate such things honestly, and not be motivated by your desire (or your cude-mate's desire) to get their code merged.
+"controversial" are left to the judgement of the people involved, but we trust that part of being a committer is having the judgement required to evaluate such things honestly, and not be motivated by your desire (or your cube-mate's desire) to get their code merged.
 Also, see "Holds" below - any reviewer can issue a "hold" to indicate that the PR is, in fact, copmlicated or complex and deserves further review.